Ghost of Tsushima: Critical reception

 Ghost of Tsushima received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 88% of critics.
 It received a combined 40/40 score from four editors of the Japanese video game magazine Famitsu, the third Western-developed game to do so.
 (Note: The first two Western-developed games to receive a 40/40 score from Famitsu were The Elder Scrolls V: Skyrim (2011) and Grand Theft Auto V (2013).)
 It also received praise from Toshihiro Nagoshi, the director of the Yakuza series, who applauded Jin as the game's protagonist, adding that Japanese studios were unlikely to greenlight a game starring a middle-aged man due to marketing reasons.
-Fox and Connell were named as tourism ambassadors to Tsushima Island in March 2021 for spreading "the name and history of Tsushima through their works".

 The story received a generally positive reception.
 Matt Miller from Game Informer wrote that Ghost of Tsushima offered "a tale about the contradictory ideals of honor and revenge", praising the side quests for offering a somber contemplation on the brutality of war and how it affects the everyday life of ordinary peasants.
 IGNs Mitchell Saltzman praised Tsuji and Gallagher's performances.
 He described Jin's struggles as "compelling", and called Khan a memorable antagonist whose "soft intensity" is "oddly calming despite his terrifying intentions".
 Critics applauded the game's cast of side characters, adding that their personal stories impacted the overall story and Jin's own character development.
 The side quests, however, were largely considered to be repetitive and forgettable.
 Eurogamers Chris Tapsell compared them unfavorably to The Witcher 3: Wild Hunt and considered them to be an "afterthought", criticizing their basic framework and inadequate rewards for completion.
 While the performance of the voice cast was praised, several reviewers noted the lack of lip-syncing for the Japanese audio, which was later rectified in the Director's Cut version of the game.
 Edmond Tran, writing for GameSpot, noted that the characters have a "noticeable lack of bodily expression", hindering the delivery of certain emotional scenes, but remarked that the emotional impact of these scenes was frequently heightened by the game's musical score and cinematography.
 In a mixed review, Keza MacDonald of The Guardian felt that the story lacked intrigue and wrote that Ghost of Tsushima adhered "so closely to the tropes and storylines of classic samurai fiction that it sometimes forgets to have a personality of its own".